Refinery29 via Photofest

 Krawcheck, in her examination of the Queen Bee, delves into some of the causes of bullying at work.
 She surmises that a Queen Bee may be reacting to a difficult situation or unfortunate workplace dynamics; she may intuit that there can only be so many women at the executive table — or perhaps she simply cannot relate to challenges she hasn’t personally experienced.

-So what do you do if you encounter such a difficult coworker or boss (male or female)?
-How do you stand up for yourself in a difficult situation without escalating the issue — or stand up for others who you sense are the victims of bullying at work?
+How do you stand up for yourself in a difficult situation without escalating the issue — or stand up for others who you sense are the victims of bullying at a hostile workplace?